Blushed makeup look for all of us blush-lovers.

-Since Valentine’s Day is just around the corner, I thought this blushed makeup look would be perfect for the occasion.
+Since Valentine’s Day is just around the corner, I thought this blushed makeup look would is not only perfect for the occasion.
 This look is more on the natural side (I even skipped mascara) with a radiant base, fluffy brows and blushed eyes, cheeks and lips.

 Blushed makeup look tutorial